Dan Howdle | December 12th, 2022

 Despite the fact that most brands share the same ‘Openreach’ network, broadband speeds vary considerably across the UK, depending on what area you’re in.
 This means that a reliable broadband connection with consistent speeds is a bit of a lottery.
-This is even true with Virgin Media, who use their own cable network.
+This is even true with Virgin Media that uses its own cable network.

 In a very small but rapidly increasing number of locations, broadband speeds of up to 1,000Mbps are currently available.
 Likewise, in a small percentage of (usually remote) locations, speeds are currently too slow to provide a connection fast enough to cover even basic online activities like browsing, shopping and streaming TV, music and film.